k8-g/T1A3-App/readme.md

 While the game is not over (`while self._game_over == False:` in `start_game` function in `Game.py`), the game prints the blanked out word and asks for input.

-There are also two built-in Python string functions that converts the user input into lowercase and stips any accidental or excess spaces, so that the game will function as normal even if the input is uppercase or if the user inputs any spaces.
+There are also two built-in Python string functions that converts the user input into lowercase and strips any accidental or excess spaces, so that the game will function as normal even if the input is uppercase or if the user inputs any spaces.

     user_guess = input ("Try guessing a letter.\n").lower().strip()